bodekerscientific/wikidot-to-mediawiki/README.md

 The conversion program also considers the files associated with each page.
 They are renamed and saved in a single directory (_dest_/files_to_upload).
 References to these new filenames are used in the converted pages.

-If a file is found in the associated directory that is not referenced in the original page, then a new section will be added to the text listing that file.
+If a file is found in the associated directory that is not referenced in the original page, then a new section will be added to the text of the converted page that lists that file.
 This way upload files will not be orphaned from their associated pages.

 A report (`wikidot-to-mediawiki-report.mktxt`) is produced is the _dest_ directory listing the pages that were processed by the converter.

 ### Step 2: Upload

-To upload the converted Wikidot pages to your MediaWiki-based site, you'll need the address of your site and a bot login.
+To upload the converted Wikidot pages to your MediaWiki-based site, you'll need the address of your site's API endpoint and a bot login.
 This data needs to be saved into a file called `SECRETS.py`.

 First, create the file `SECRETS.py` in this directory.
 Below is an example of its contents: